-Stefani Danes (RCE Project Lead) and Doug Cooper have been members of The Pittsburgh Cohousing Group for many years and are delighted that those goals are being realized in Rachel Carson EcoVillage.
+Stefani Danes (RCE Project Manager) and Doug Cooper have been members of The Pittsburgh Cohousing Group for many years and are delighted that those goals are being realized in Rachel Carson EcoVillage.
 They both have architectural backgrounds and teach in CMU’s School of Architecture.
 Doug’s a muralist whose work explores the ways we experience cities, and Stefani’s a practicing architect with a passion for housing and community.
 With Doug’s charcoal drawings and Stefani’s fabric collage, they have also been making murals together.
 They’re members of the East Liberty Presbyterian Church Chancel Choir and the Pittsburgh Paddlefish Dragon Boat Team.
 Their five children are all on their own and doing well.

-Judy and Jim Robertson (Equity Manager) both were born and raised in Pittsburgh.
+Judy and Jim Robertson (Founder Manager) both were born and raised in Pittsburgh.
 Jim was an Engineer and Judy a Social Worker; both are now retired.
 Early in their marriage they lived in South Africa and Belgium.
 Jim later spent seventeen years commuting to China.
 Both enjoy traveling and paddling.
 They paddle outrigger canoes and have paddled in Europe and the South Pacific.
 They were members of the Pittsburgh Paddlefish Dragon boat team for 13 years.
 They are looking forward to being part of the intentional community and the opportunities for socialization and being active physically and intellectually with projects including helping with the chickens, gardening and more.
 They have four grown children all living with their families in states throughout the country.

 Becky Lubold is a retired environmental educator who has worked with many conservation and community groups throughout her career.
 She now focuses on education and activism related to climate change and local/regional food systems.